 The Board’s effectiveness is assessed in the areas of composition, administration, accountability and responsibility, conduct and the performance of the Chairman, Chief Executive Officer and senior Management.

-The Directors’ Self and Peer Assessment is intended to evaluate the mix of skills, experience and other relevant qualities the Directors bring to the Board, and takes into account the individual director’s ability to exercise independent judgment at all times and to contribute the effective functioning of the Board.
+The Directors’ Self and Peer Assessment is intended to evaluate the mix of skills, experience and other relevant qualities the Directors bring to the Board, and takes into account the individual director’s ability to exercise independent judgment at all times and to contribute the effective functioning of the Board includes a review of the performance of the Board and senior management in addressing the Group’s material sustainability risks and opportunities.
 The Self and Peer Assessment process also examines the ability of each Board or Committee member to give material input at meetings and to demonstrate a high level of professionalism and integrity in the decision-making process.

 NC also reviews the term of office and performance of the Committee and each of its members annually to determine whether such Committee and members have carried out their duties in accordance with their terms of reference.

 The Board acknowledges that continuous training for Directors is important but does not pre-determine formal training programme for the Directors, each of them is aware of the need to continually undergo training appropriate to their needs in line with Paragraph 15.08 (3) of Bursa’s MMLR.
 The Nominating Committee has been tasked to review the training programme for the Board.